seemoo-lab/openhaystack/README.Reproducibility.md

 #### Fetching reports

-9. Open the Xcode project in [OpenHaystack](OpenHaystack).
-10. Run the _Run OFFetchReports_ target.
+9. Run the _Run OFFetchReports_ target.
-11. Import the exported key file via drag and drop.
+10. Import the exported key file via drag and drop.
-12. Watch _OFFetchReports_ downloading and decrypting the location reports.
+11. Watch _OFFetchReports_ downloading and decrypting the location reports.